antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 This scenario will create a `./workspace/vae_cats.tflite` file with an optimized model.

 Now, to test the model in simulation or an actual hardware, the evaluation app needs to be compiled.
-This can be done with `west build` command with `tflite.conf` configuration for the selected board.
+To do so, use the `west build` command with a `tflite.conf` configuration for the selected board.
 However, this will build TensorFlow Lite Micro runtime with a limited set of operators.
-To get the runtime with only necessary set of operators for a given model, it is possible to provide the model that was just created.
+To get the runtime with just the necessary set of operators for a given model, you can provide the model that was just created.

 To build the evaluation application, run: